 Can you pair a single AirPod to a different single AirPod?

-Because the original AirPods and second-generation AirPods use different chips, you can't match one with the other.
-In other words, a W1-powered AirPod won't work with an H1-powered AirPod 2.
-When ordering your replacement AirPod through the Apple website, you'll be asked for the serial number, which is located on the original Charging Case that came with your AirPods.
+When ordering your replacement AirPod through Apple, you'll need to provide the serial number on the original Charging Case that came with your AirPods.
 With this information, Apple will send you a compatible AirPod unit as a replacement.

 Did you really lose it?

-Once you receive your new AirPod, you can pair it with the other by following the regular directions for pairing AirPods to your iPhone.
-Once completed, you're good to go.
+Once you receive your new AirPod, you can pair it with the other by following our guide: How to pair your AirPods with iPhone, Watch, iPad, and Mac.

-Next, on your iPhone, go to the Home screen.
-Open the case and hold it next to your phone.
-You'll see setup animation appear on your iPhone.
+Next, go to the Home screen on your iPhone and open your AirPods case.
+You'll see the setup animation appear on your iPhone.
 Tap Connect, then Done.
-Both AirPods are now paired with your iPhone.
+Both of your AirPods should now be ready to go with your iPhone.

 Bryan M. Wolfe has written about technology for over a decade on various websites, including TechRadar, AppAdvice, and many more.
 Before this, he worked in the technology field across different industries, including healthcare and education.
 He’s currently iMore’s lead on all things Mac and macOS, although he also loves covering iPhone, iPad, and Apple Watch.
 Bryan enjoys watching his favorite sports teams, traveling, and driving around his teenage daughter to her latest stage show, audition, or school event in his spare time.
 He also keeps busy walking his black and white cocker spaniel, Izzy, and trying new coffees and liquid grapes.